banner-image

 Dhaulagiri Guided Trek

-Guided trek is the best option if you want a stress-free hiking holiday.
+Dhaulagiri guided trek is the best option if you want a stress-free hiking tour.
 The guide manages all of the logistics, distances, directions, and tea houses.
-The directions are not always very clear like on the Everest Base Camp trek and having the guide manages all of the logistics.
-You must trek to Dhaulagiri round with guide because trek is not possible independently.
+The directions are not always very clear like on the Dhaulagiri Base Camp trek and having the guide manages all of the logistics.
+Dhaulagiri Trek is not possible independently as well.

 Money Matter